 Calculating your tax liabilities and filing your return now will allow you time to start budgeting and managing your cashflow, and to plan for paying any tax you may owe.
 Speeding through your tax return at the last minute increases the risk of mistakes being made, and HMRC has declared it will – and does – issue fines for errors.
 And if you pay your tax bill late, HMRC will charge you interest and possibly even late payment penalties.

-Filing your tax return early does not mean you are obliged to pay any tax liability before the normal due date of January.
+However, filing your tax return early does not mean you are obliged to pay any tax liability before the normal due date of 31st January.

 Get a tax refund sooner